There are many ways to make money as a 3D-Artist. The question, though, should really be: How do youwant to make money

 Automatic / Passive Income as a 3D Artist

 So let me recap: We need money to work on our own projects.
 This is where automatic or passive income streams are great.

 At least the Idea of it: You can work on your own passion projects while money is flowing in that pays the bills.
 Make your art work for you just like your money could when it generates interest in the bank.

-The Top 9 ways to making money as a 3D Artist (Apart from working as an employee at a studio)
+The Top 9 ways to making money as a 3D Artist (Apart being employed at a studio)

-1. Sell Tools and Plugins for 3d Softwares
+1. Sell Tools and Plugins for 3d Software

 Combine your skills.
 Being able to code in some of the Software scripting languages can greatly help you.

-Writing and selling plugins and scripts for 3D Software is something you can do when you have coding skills and know what artists are looking for to make their lives easier.
+Writing and selling plugins or scripts for 3D Software is something you can do when you have coding skills and know what artists are looking for to make their lives easier.

 Write scripts thatoptimize workflows, speed up repetitive tasks, enhance the software with additional features, or optimize accessibility.

-This can be as easy as scripting a button on top of the user interface of a command, that is usually hidden deep inside a menu.
+This can be as easy as scripting a button into the user interface to make a command more accessible, which is usually hidden deep inside a menu.

 You can code a plugin, that fixes missing texture paths at the click of a button, or automatically instantiates duplicate objects.

-People who know their way around 3D and know how 3D Artists work from their own experience can add tremendous value to any 3D Team not only on terms of pipeline optimization.
+People who know their way around 3D and know how 3D Artists work from their own experience can add tremendous value to any 3D Team not only in terms of pipeline optimization.

 If they are truly helpful you will be astonished at how grateful users are and what they are willing to pay.